 The impact of energy use on the environment is twofold: the production of energy by burning fossil fuels is causing depletion of natural resources such as coal, oil and gas, and generates emissions of greenhouse gases such as carbon dioxide and other pollutants.
 In order to reduce the impact to a minimum, Telecom Italia puts in place a number of initiatives aiming at:

 - reducing its own energy consumption in spite of the increasing demand for services from our customers, that would instead require more energy to be used to operate the telecommunications infrastructure;

 - developing and adopting new and advanced technological solutions that would enable the reduction of the energy consumption of networks and business processes, as well as of the products that are made available to our customers.

 The Group measures its energy efficiency by using an eco-efficiency indicator that establishes a relationship between the service offered to the customer (bits transmitted) and the company’s impact on the environment (joules of energy consumed).
 The factors taken into consideration are the amounts of data and voice traffic of the fixed and mobile networks, and energy consumption for industrial purposes (transmission and climate control in exchanges), domestic purposes (electricity for office use, air conditioning and office heating) and vehicles.

-TIM measures Data Center efficency.
-In 2019 the average value of TIM Group PUE is 1.46.
+TIM measures Data Center efficency: In 2021 the average value of TIM Group PUE is 1.54.
 Data are based on measurements carried out applying a methodology developed internally.
 PUE values are not certificated.
-The percentage of renewable energy incorporated into the electricity supply of TIM's data centers is 65% of total energy consumed by Data Centers that in 2021 was about 243,259 MWh.
+The percentage of renewable energy incorporated into the electricity supply of TIM's data centers is 100% of total energy consumed by Data Centers that in 2021 was about 243,259 MWh.